-Have you ever heard the term “cash is the king”?
+Have you ever heard the term “cash is king”?
 It holds, especially in the realm of business.
 Cash flow analysis is your business health checkup, a tool that empowers you to track the amount of cash entering and leaving your company.
 It’s significant because it provides real-time snapshots of your company’s financial health beyond profit.
 Profit is a monetary gain when Income exceeds expenses, but cash flow represents the money available.
 Profit can be positive even if cash flow is negative, which can lead to liquidity issues.
 Understanding this gives you the power to take control of your business’s financial stability and growth.

 Operating Cash Flow (OCF)

-Investing cash flow (ICF)
+Investing Cash Flow (ICF)

 The cash invested in long-term assets supporting the company’s revenue generation is reflected in Investing cash flow, which covers investing in other businesses, buying property, plant, and equipment (PP&E), and selling these assets.
 Even though a negative ICF may indicate that a business is making significant investments in its potential for growth, it’s crucial to ensure these are profitable ventures.
 Businesses with persistently low ICF should be closely examined to ensure their investments aren’t depleting shareholder value.

-Financing cash Flow (FCF)
+Financing Cash Flow (FCF)

 Financing Cash Flow deals with a business’s money flow with its creditors, investors, and owners.
 It comprises dividend payments, principal debt repayment, and debt or equity issuance proceeds.
 FCF offers information about a company’s financial strategy and how it balances using its resources and borrowing money from outside sources.
 If the company has enough operating cash flow to support these operations, a negative free cash flow (FCF) could indicate that it is paying down debt or paying dividends, both of which are indications of sound financial standing.
 An example of FCF is when a local bakery secures a loan to expand its seating area and upgrade kitchen equipment.
 The loan provides the funds needed for improvements, resulting in a financing cash inflow.
 However, the bakery will make regular repayments, impacting its cash flow while enhancing its capacity to serve more customers.

-Assessment of liquidity and solvency
+Assessment of Liquidity and Solvency

 Cash flow analysis provides information on the cash amount that a company makes or overspends over a given accounting period.
 By monitoring and evaluating the cash flow results from financing and investing operative activities, a business can determine its liquidity and solvency; it offers a perception of its capacity to fulfil immediate obligations and preserve financial stability.

-Operational health
+Operational Health

 Positive cash flow reflects a company’s ability to pay off debt, reinvest, and meet expenses.
 It indicates that liquid assets are growing.
 On the contrary, negative cash flow indicates declining liquid assets and possible financial difficulties.
 Operational health of cash flow offers a real-time picture of your company’s operational health, aided by which you can make educated decisions.